ngocuong0105/dendron-wiki/vault/journal.Politics.md

 - justice system
 - infrastructure?
 Not sure about this one.
 Building towns and roads can be done by private sector I think.

 Should the government play any social part in people's life?
-The more responsibilities a government has, less freedom individual people have.
+The more responsibilities a government has, the less freedom individual people have.
 Therefore I think government should not do social politics at all.
 Social politics is a fancy term for taking money from the ones who have money to the ones who do not have money.
 That is the core of social politics.
-Takes money from those who work giving it to those who don't.
+It takes money from those who work and gives it to those who don't.

+# Reform the justice system thoughts

+- from state to private prosecutors will lead to less corrupted prosecutors
+- judges have to be chosen by the state?
+The state enforces law after all.
+How to fix corrupted judges?
+Transparency.
+Live stream all judge decisions.
+- we need to give incentives for judges (chosen by the state) to give fair verdicts if high level politicians are being executed

+# Reform the pension scheme

+- receiving a pension should be **volunatary** act rather than mandatory one
+- if you want pension you pay national insurance taxes, if you don't you don't pay these
+- the pension system is broken because it has unlimited supply of income coming from regular insurance taxes.
+It does not need to be optimized and managed well because it cannot go bankrupt.
+The fear of failing and going bankrupt is what drives businesses and organizations to move forward.
+Death is inevitable in every meaningful life.
+We need to let the broken pension system to either die and build a new one or let it recover.
+But we need to put in on the free market with voluntary taxes.
+Then it will receive money only if it can assure the society that it will pay good pensions/provide good service for these taxes.